Anxiety Disorders And Sleep: How To Deal With Anxiety At Night

 Struggling to ease your nighttime anxiety?
 Therapy can help

 Anxiety is a natural reaction to stressful or scary situations.
 Although most people have experienced anxiety at some point, not everyone struggles with it daily.
-Those with anxiety disorders or other mental health conditions, however, may regularly feel anxious, on edge, and concerned about something bad happening.
+People diagnosed with an anxiety disorder or another mental health condition, however, may regularly feel anxious, on edge, and concerned about something bad happening.
 They may be unable to control their thoughts and have trouble carrying out daily responsibilities as a result.

 The symptoms created by anxiety and stress can be particularly overwhelming at night and could include: